Prostate Cancer Diet: Best Foods for Prevention

 - Edamame, tofu, miso, and other soy foods.

-- Plant based foods including beans/legumes, fruit, nuts, seeds, vegetables, & whole grains.
+- Plant-based foods include beans/legumes, fruit, nuts, seeds, vegetables, & whole grains.

 - Coffee & green tea.

-If you’re a man, or a woman who wants to support the men in your life, I highly encourage you to visit the Movember Foundation website.
-You can find out how you can support men’s health issues, not only in November, but all year long.
+If you’re a man or a woman who wants to support the men in your life, I highly encourage you to visit the Movember Foundation website.
+There, you can find out how you can support men’s health issues not only in November but all year long.

-Personally speaking, I am blessed to know many amazing men in my own life-my dad, my husband, my father-in-law, my son {a young man!}, not to mention, uncles, cousins, friends, and Mr. Spicy’s grandfather, who just happens to be celebrating his 99th birthday this November.
+Personally speaking, I am blessed to know many amazing men in my own life: Dad, my husband, my father-in-law, my son {a young man!}, not to mention uncles, cousins, friends, and Mr. Spicy’s grandfather, who just happens to be celebrating his 99th birthday this November.
 Wow!

-As a dietitian, I try and stay on top of a lot of health issues.
-But, there were definitely a few things I learned on the Movember website, I didn’t already know…
+As a dietitian, I try to stay on top of many health issues.
+But there were definitely a few things I learned on the Movember website that I didn’t already know.

 - African American men & men with a family history of prostate cancer, are 2.5 x more likely to get prostate cancer.

-- Testicular cancer is the most common cancer in young men, aged 15-34, in the U.S..
-But with early detection, men have a 95% chance of survival.
+- Testicular cancer is the most common cancer in young men aged 15-34 in the U.S..
+However, with early detection, men have a 95% chance of survival.

-- Just as women are recommended to do self breast exams, men should perform monthly testicular self exams.
-And, see a doctor if something doesn’t seem right.
+- Just as women are recommended to do self-breast exams for breast cancer prevention, men should perform monthly testicular self-exams.
+And see a doctor if something doesn’t seem right.
 Find out more-> Know Your Nuts: A Guide to Testicular Self Exams.

 - 3 out of 4 suicides are in men.
-And, approximately 1 in 4 adults in the US will experience a mental health problem in any given year.
-Heads Up Guys has some great resources and health strategies for managing and prevention depression.
+Approximately 1 in 4 adults in the US will experience a mental health problem in any given year.
+Heads Up Guys has some great resources and health strategies for managing and preventing depression.